What This Economy Means for You

 CNN reported Wal-Mart officials later decided to pursue a lower level of homosexual promotions.

-"We are not currently planning corporate-level contributions to GLBT groups," Mona Williams, the company's senior vice president of
+"We are not currently planning corporate-level contributions to GLBT groups," Mona Williams, the company's senior vice president of corporate communications, told CNN only months after the issues arose.

 The chamber group describes itself as promoting the LGBT community first and always.